chobolife/study_english/bread_barbershop/Season_1/14_Tea_Master.md

 - I no longer take students
 - I refuse to leave this place not until you agree to teach me.
 - If you insist I shall take you on as my student.
-- But are you prepared to undergo extensive and rigorous training my boy?
+- But are you prepared to undergo extensive and rigorous training, my boy?
 - Yes sir.
-I won't disappoint you sir.
+I won't disappoint you, sir.
 * * *
 - The purest tea comes from the purest water.
 - Collect the dewdrops from gentle leaves in the early morning.